MoneyXprt/MoneyXprtWaitlist/replit.md

 MoneyXprt is a modern, production-ready Next.js web application serving as an AI-powered financial co-pilot for high-income earners.
 The application features a complete waitlist system, user authentication, an AI chat interface powered by OpenAI GPT-4, and a secure dashboard for personalized financial advice.
 Built with Next.js 14 App Router, Supabase for authentication and database, and styled with Tailwind CSS and shadcn/ui components.

-**Recent Update**: Added server-side conversation logging to Supabase with conversations table (prompt, response, metadata).
-Created browser client in `lib/supabaseClient.ts` for authentication.
-Enhanced AI API with post-processing logic to add disclaimers for absolute claims and missing context assumptions.
-Complete Supabase email/password authentication system operational with protected routes, login/signup pages, user dashboard, and middleware-based route protection.
-Updated branding to match the elegant logo design with dark emerald green (#0F2A1D / hsl(157, 48%, 15%)) and gold (#D4AF37 / hsl(45, 70%, 65%)) color scheme.
+**Recent Update**: Completed full-stack Supabase integration with secure server-side conversation logging using SUPABASE_SERVICE_ROLE_KEY.
+Created dedicated server client (`lib/supabaseServer.ts`) for administrative database operations while maintaining browser client for authentication.
+Enhanced database schema with proper UUID types and Row Level Security policies.
+Fixed TypeScript compatibility issues with OpenAI message parameters.
+Complete production-ready logging system captures all AI interactions with proper error handling and security isolation.

 ## User Preferences